Raptor3um/raptoreum/docs/evm/QUESTIONS.md

-**Context.** The Phase 3.5 consensus carve-out exempts EVM-typed txs from `minRelayTxFee` because their fee is the EIP-1559 gas debit (on the EVM side), not a UTXO miner fee.
-With base-fee = 0 today, an EVM tx can theoretically be relayed with effectively zero cost — opens a DoS vector via flooding zero-tip txs.
+**Context.** The Phase 3.5 consensus carve-out exempts EVM-typed txs from `minRelayTxFee` because their fee is the EIP-1559 gas debit (on the EVM side), not a UTXO miner fee. ~~With base-fee = 0 today~~ (base-fee dynamics are now live under `EVM_COMMIT`), a zero-tip tx is still relayable at near-zero cost when the base fee has decayed — a flooding DoS vector.

 **Currently blocking.** Mainnet readiness.
-Today on regtest the attack surface is moot; on mainnet a floor is needed.

-**Want from core team.** Confirm "no UTXO-side minimum, but mempool imposes a minimum effective gas price (e.g., 1 gwei equivalent in weis) for EVM txs".
-Or pick an alternative model.
+**Want from core team.** Confirm a mempool-side minimum effective gas price for EVM txs.

+**Proposed answer.** Confirm: **mempool admission requires `effectiveGasPrice ≥ 1 gwei`** (i.e. `min(maxFeePerGas, baseFee +
+maxPriorityFeePerGas)` at the current tip) for EVM-typed txs, as a policy (not consensus) rule — symmetric with `minRelayTxFee` on the UTXO side and matching what `eth_gasPrice`/`eth_maxPriorityFeePerGas` already advertise (next-block base fee + 1-gwei tip).
+Policy-only means miners can still include lower-priced txs they mined themselves, and the constant can be tuned without a fork.
+We'll implement it as a follow-up once ratified (small, test-first, mempool-only change).

 ---